Online crontab builder

 Q:How should cron logs be redirected?

-Redirect stdout and stderr to a file or another target so cron jobs do not silently fail without a trace.
+Redirect stdout and stderr to a log file, monitoring system, or notification target so failures do not disappear after the scheduler exits.

-Q:What should I check if a cron job never runs?
+Q:What should I check if a cron job does not run?

-Confirm the cron service is active, the script is executable, and commands use absolute paths where needed.
+Confirm the cron service is active, the script is executable, the command uses absolute paths where needed, and the job runs under the user you expected.

-Move scripts off a laptop and onto infrastructure that stays on when the task still needs to run.
+Move scripts off a laptop and onto infrastructure that is designed to run when the task still matters: reports, rebuilds, cache refreshes, webhooks, and maintenance jobs.
 See deployment options